kill9zombie/elixir_dojo/DOJO.md

 Using this L7 lineup (L7 are a band, in case you don't know them): `["gardner", "sparks", "jett", "finch", "plakas"]`.

 Try to capitalize the first character of each name with `String.capitalize/1` in the anonymous function used in `Enum.map/2`, then make the list into a string, joined by " + " (look at `Enum.join/2` for that).
 The pipe operator makes this kind of thing really readable.
-Remember that documentation is either online https://hexdocs.pm/elixir/1.4.0/Kernel.html or in iex 'h Enum.map'.
+Remember that documentation is either [online](https://hexdocs.pm/elixir/1.7.4/Kernel.html#content) or in iex 'h Enum.map'.

 Mix
 ---

-Mix is a tool to help create Elixir projects.
+Mix is a tool to help create and manage Elixir projects.
 It will create a skeleton project with a single passing test.
-It can also be extended and used to do things like hook into the [Hex](http://hex.pm) package management system to deal with dependancies.
+It can also be extended and used to do things like hook into the [Hex](http://hex.pm) package management system to deal with dependencies.

 Create a new project
 -------------------